Deviled Egg Potato Salad

 What is the best way to peel eggs?

-As I stated in the Expert Tip section, older eggs peel easier and better than fresh eggs.
+The Expert Tip section states that older eggs peel easier and better than fresh eggs.
 This is because of the calcium carbonate and pH levels in the shell.
 Adding vinegar or waiting two weeks will help the process along.
 Older eggs also have larger air cells.
 An ice bath after your eggs are finished cooking can shock them, loosening them from their shell.
 Then, wait about 10 to 15 minutes before peeling.
 Another way is to tap the egg on a hard surface and gently roll it while applying pressure.
 Then, peel under water.

 Is this a good recipe to make ahead?

-Yes.
-In fact, I would like to make this a day in advance so that the potatoes and other ingredients soak up all the flavors.
-After sitting overnight, the mixture of the three different mustards, mayo, pickle relish, and onions can be absorbed into the eggs and potatoes, so everything tastes even better than it did when you first made it.
+I recommend making this a day before so the potatoes and other ingredients soak up all the flavors.
+After sitting overnight, the creamy egg mixture can be absorbed into the potatoes, so everything tastes better.
 It does not start getting mushy for several days, so as long as you keep it in an airtight container, it will still be delicious on day three.

 What are the best potatoes for potato salad?

-I prefer russet potatoes in my potato salad because they are so flavorful, light, and creamy.
+I prefer russet potatoes in my potato salad because they are flavorful, light, and creamy.
 However, I also like how Yukon Gold potatoes hold their shape when they cook.
-Sometimes, russets can get too soft if you cook them just a bit too long, so you must be very careful.
+Sometimes, russets can get too soft if you cook them too long, so you must be careful.
 Yukon Golds have less starch but are considered all-purpose potatoes rather than russets or waxy.
 Either way, keep an eye on them as they cook.

-They are either overcooked or have not been cooled enough.
+The potatoes have been overcooked or have not been cooled enough.
 First, start them in cool water.
 Then, when they come to a boil, turn the heat down to simmer.
-It would help if you cooked your potatoes until they are fork-tender but not soft.
+It would help to cook the potatoes until they are fork-tender but not soft.
 It should take about eight minutes.
 Test them with a fork, not a knife.
-A knife will easily slide into an uncooked potato, too.
-Then, make sure you drain your potatoes completely and run them under cold water as you do.
+A knife will easily slide into an uncooked potato.
+Then, make sure you drain the potatoes well and run them under cold water as you do.
 After, let them chill so they are completely cool before you add them to the salad.

 a spoonful of homemade creamy deviled egg potato salad